duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/72-Build-Part3-Mounting-Part1.md

 </figure>
 -->
 Now, reattach the Pi hat to the mounted pi.
 Lastly, we'll mount the TOF sensor to the frame.

 The TOF sensor will be positioned at the back of the drone using a 6mm M3 and a M3 nut, extend the TOF sensor wire from the pi hat through the opening in the top platform down to the bottom platform.
 Ensure the sensor is not skewed.
 See figure below.

-INSERT: image of TOF screwed into top platform
+INSERT: image of TOF screwed into bottom platform
 <!--
 <figure>
     <figcaption>Mounted TOF sensor</figcaption>